trilitech/tezos-developer-docs/docs/unity/calling-contracts.md

 For more information about smart contracts on Tezos, see [Smart contracts](/smart-contracts).

-The Unity SDK can call any deployed Tezos or EVM contract just like any other Tezos client can.
+The Unity SDK can call any deployed Tezos or Etherlink contract just like any other Tezos or EVM client can.

 ## Calling Tezos contracts